How to prepare yourself for death, for the moment when the consciousness leaves the body?

 In this article:

-• You will learn how to prepare yourself externally and internally for your own death and death of another person.
+- You will learn how to prepare yourself externally and internally for your death and death of another person.

-If you read the following “manual of dying” written on the basis of Lama Ole Nyadahl’s book “Fearless Death: Buddhist Wisdom on the Art of Dying” you can avoid this.
+If you read the following “manual of dying” written based on Lama Ole Nyadahl’s book “Fearless Death: Buddhist Wisdom on the Art of Dying” you can avoid this.
 Knowing the various stages of the dying process will give you confidence and trust when you accompany somebody in this experience and will help you during your own death.

-In the past, due to high child mortality, wars, and epidemics, death was a natural know to all components of life.
+In the past, due to high child mortality, wars, and epidemics, death was a natural known to all components of life.

-It created impersonal, administrative death certificates, the entire funeral industry with professional funeral services, taking over after death all the duties of the family of deceased, such as washing the corpses, clothing, confusion of obituaries in the press, cremation, organization of funeral, etc. Casting death on the margins of public awareness.
-It commercialized it and at the same time deprived it of a spiritual dimension, only intensifying feelings of fear and denying it existence in society.
-It resulted in cry-select-pay-cry commercial transaction.
-Choosing the color of the coffin or urn from the catalog, type, and color of flowers and choosing the restaurant.
+It created impersonal, administrative death certificates, the entire funeral industry with professional funeral services, taking over after death all the duties of the family of the deceased, such as washing the corpses, clothing, confusion of obituaries in the press, cremation, organization of funeral, etc. Casting death on the margins of public awareness.
+It commercialized it and at the same time deprived it of a spiritual dimension, only intensifying feelings of fear and denying its existence in society.
+It resulted in a cry-select-pay-cry commercial transaction.
+Choosing the color of the coffin or urn from the catalog, the type, and color of flowers, and choosing the restaurant.

 The view of a man lying on their deathbed and changed by medicine, therapies, and body distribution, the remnants of a once attractive man is neither easy nor pleasant for anyone.
 You want to support and show your acceptance, but you don’t know how to do it.
 You are helpless and lost.